GoDevOps/productive-on-day-one/slides/README.md

 # 3 areas

-1. Bootstraping a development and debug environment
+1. Bootstrapping a development and debug environment
 1. Deployment and tests with CI & CD
 1. Analytics